Recoil-Order and Radiative Corrections to the aCORN Experiment: Corrections to the a CORN result

-and $v$ is the electron velocity in units of $c$.
 Equations \ref{E:phis} can be understood as the average value of $\cos\theta_{e\nu}$ over the momentum acceptances for lower branch (I) and upper branch (II) events.
 They are computed as a function of electron energy by Monte Carlo integration.
-Adding the outer radiative correction of equation \ref{E:Gluck} to first order causes equations \ref{E:wbAsym} -- \ref{E:phis} to be modified as

-The term $\delta_3(E)$ is a small correction that originates from the slight inequality of the antineutrino solid angle acceptances for the two wishbone branches $\Omega_{\nu}^I$ and $\Omega_{\nu}^{II}$ caused by the presence of a photon momentum in the final state.
-It is given by

-and contributes $\approx 2\times 10^{-4}$ to the wishbone asymmetry, independent of the $a$-coefficient.
-It is included in the analysis in similar fashion as the other small corrections $\delta_1(E)$, $\delta_2(E)$ (see Ref.~\cite{Has21} pp. 3--4).

-The tabulated function $r_{e\nu}(x,\cos\theta_{e\nu})$ from Table V in Ref.~\cite{Glu93} was interpolated by cubic spline and included in the Monte Carlo integration to compute $f_{aR}(E)$, which was then substituted for $f_a(E)$ in Eq. \ref{E:wbAsym} to obtain the radiative-corrected $a$-coefficient for each electron energy.
-Figure \ref{F:faRE} shows the calculated function $f_{aR}(E)$ and its comparison to $f_a(E)$.
-They differ by almost 1 \% at 380 keV, the highest electron energy used in the aCORN analysis.
+The small energy-dependent correction $\delta_1(E)$ is given by

+and has a numerical value $<5\times 10^{-3}$.
+The other small energy-dependent correction $\delta_2(E)$ is the piece of the wishbone asymmetry $X(E)$ that is independent of the $a$-coefficient.
+It arises when the proton kinetic energy, about 0.1 \% of the beta decay energy, is included.
+It also obtains a contribution from the momentum of inner bremsstrahlung photons in the radiative correction.